jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 [1] 0.75
 {% endhighlight %}

 We see that we get an accuracy of .75, which is *lower* than the accuracy we would expect from the intercept model (0.78).
-However, we *should* get a higher accuracy than 0.78, because we know that x1 is a predictor of x3.
+However, we *should* get a higher accuracy than 0.78, because we know that $$x_1$$ *is* a predictor of $$x_3$$.
 This shows that we cannot simply delete parameters from a regression model.
 We could show a similar example by adding nonzero predictors.

 A possible way around this would be to take the estimated graph and then re-estimate the graph (by performing p regressions) but only use those variables as predictors that were connected to the predicted node in the initial graph.
 However, this 2-stage procedure would lead to a (possibly) completely different scaling for the estimation of each of the neighborhoods of the different nodes.
 This is likely to lead to an algorithm that does not consistently recover the true graph/network.